Last updated on .

 Views

-Once you’ve survived the climb, you’ve reached Station #8 and have entered the páramo, or tropical tundra.
+If you survived the climb, you’ll reached Station #8.
+At this point, you’ve entered the páramo, or tropical tundra.
 This is where you’ll come in contact with the endangered frailejón, an oddly-shaped plant native to Colombia.
-You’re also only about 30 minutes from Lake Iguaque.
+You’re also only about 30 minutes from Laguna de Iguaque.

-Frailejones at Iguaque Flora and Fauna Sanctuary near Villa de Leyva, Boyacá, Colombia
+Hiking past frailejones at Iguaque Flora and Fauna Sanctuary

 Frailejón

-Finally, you’ve reached the sacred lake!
-This is the end of the trail, and although there are more lakes beyond this one, it’s forbidden and dangerous to go any further.
+The sacred Laguna de Iguaque is at the end of the trail.
+Although there are more lakes beyond this one, it’s forbidden and dangerous to go any further.
 Now you can rest while admiring the scenery.
-All the hard work to get there was totally worth it!
+All the hard work to get there is totally worth it!
 For us, it took 3 hours and 10 minutes to reach the lake.

 Station 10